n8n Integration

 Action 4: Email - Send comparison table to client

-Trigger: Schedule (weekly)
+Trigger: Schedule (monthly)

 Troubleshooting